 Our Wild America: Campaign Update

-The National Park Service has kicked off a long-awaited process to augment the grizzly bear population in Washington’s North Cascades National Park.
+The National Park Service kicked off a long-awaited process to augment the grizzly bear population in Washington’s North Cascades National Park.
 The Forest Service has invited conservation groups and the public to examine the Northwest Forest Plan–the first ecosystemwide, science-based forest management doctrine that helped end endless old-growth logging in the 1990s.
 All these opportunities have kept us busy in our enduring effort to protect wild places for generations to come.

 South King County Group Restores Habitat and Fights Coal